michaelhue/godot-getcsvtext/README.md

 #### `--no-template`

-Only generate `.po` files and skip the `messages.pot` file.
+Only generate `.po` files and skip the `.pot` file.

 #### `--template-only`

-Opposite of the previous option, only generate the `messages.pot` file.
+Opposite of the previous option, only generate the `.pot` file.

 #### Examples